-The Employer will provide bargaining unit seniority lists (Company and job codes) to the Union and post them at least once a year.
+The Employer will provide bargaining unit seniority lists (Company and job codes) to the Union and post them at least twice a year.
 Any questions or challenges to the seniority list must be raised by the employee to their manager within 14 days of the list being posted.
+The posting of seniority lists will be in compliance with all relevant privacy legislation.